favxlaw/kube-tenant-lab/README.md

 make otel-deploy
 ```

-Deploys OTel gateway first, then OTel agents.
+Deploys the OTel gateway first, then the platform-owned per-team collectors.

-Gateway must be ready before agents start to avoid connection errors on startup.
-Both the gateway and agents require tolerations to schedule on tainted nodes.
+OTel collectors run in `platform-observability` under `privileged` pod
+security because they require `hostPath` to read node log files.
+Each collector is scoped to only one team's namespace log paths.
+Teams have no RBAC access to `platform-observability` and cannot modify
+or delete their collector.

 Verify all pods are running: